nateslagter/EstateVault/Documentation/Development.md

     - `docker compose build`
     - `docker compose up`
 - After these are done running, you can navigate to `localhost:5001/swagger/index.html` and access the Swagger docs.
 The frontend is already configured to use the docker ports.

+## Linting
+- Lint the program by running `npm run lint` in the bsu.estatevault directory.
+- The linting guidelines can be found in the `.eslintrc.json` file in the frontend folder